Ernyoke/certified-aws-solutions-architect-professional/04-compute/ec2.md

 ### Partition Placement Groups

 - Similar to spread placement groups
-- Are designed when we need more than 7 instances per AZ but we still need separation
+- They are designed for situations when we need more than 7 instances per AZ but we still need separation
-- Can be created across multiple AZ in a region
+- Can be created across multiple AZs in a region
 - At creation we specify the number of partition per AZ (max 7 per AZ)
 - Each partition has its own rack with isolated power and networking
 - We can launch as many instances as we need in a partition group
 - Use cases for partition groups: HDFS, HBase, Cassandra, topology aware applications
 - Instances can be placed in a specific partition or we can let AWS to decide
 ## EC2 Spot Instances

 - Can get a discount of up to 90% compared to On Demand instances